Consultants on Workers Comp Classification Codes, Experience Modifiers, Payroll Audits, & More

 The California Department of Industrial Relations, Division of Workers Compensation

-Workers Compensation insurance (including disputes over premiums) are the jurisdiction of the California Department of Insurance.
+Workers Compensation insurance (including disputes over premiums) falls under the jurisdiction of the California Department of Insurance.

 Contact information for the division that handles premium disputes is: